gbinal/p-o-d.github.com/faq.md

 ### Does PDF meet the “machine readable and open format” requirement?

-While ISO 32000 is an open standard, the Portable Document Format (PDF) does not achieve the same level of openness as CSV, XML, JSON and other generic formats.
+While ISO 32000 is an open standard, the Portable Document Format (PDF) does not achieve the same level of openness as CSV, XML, JSON, and other generic formats.

 ## Metadata